Nantahala National Forest: Tusquitee Ranger District

 The 158,348-acre (247.4 sq. mi.; 640.8 km2) Tusquitee Ranger District is the forest's second-largest district, and it is located in the far southwestern tip of North Carolina, within Cherokee and Clay Counties.
 Tusquitee is Cherokee for "where the waterdogs laughed," and the district is headquartered in Murphy, North Carolina.

-The district's features include the Hiawassee River, Jackrabbit Mountain as well as Lake Chatuge, Lake Hiawassee, Lake Appalachia.
+The district's features include the Hiwassee River, Jackrabbit Mountain as well as Lake Chatuge, Hiwassee Lake, Lake Appalachia.
 All the lakes on or bordering the Tusquitee Ranger District are managed by TVA.
 The highest point in the district is Tusquitee Bald (5,280 feet (1,609 m)) located in Clay County.